What is ADA Compliance?

 Fonts are a crucial component of an ADA-compliant website.
 Fonts such as Open Sans, Georgia, and Quicksand are easy on the eye.
 Also, give some thought to the colors of the font and the background.
 A light font will not work well with a light background; rather, it will put a strain on the eyes of the people trying to read your content.
 Avoid a flashy background that takes away attention from the text.
 A good design practice is that the design should never overpower the content, rather it should highlight the text in a manner that is pleasing and easy to read.
 A light background with a dark font gives good results.

 5. Add Logical Features

-A crucial aspect of any ADA-compliant website is that it should be designed in a predictable manner.
+A crucial aspect of any ADA-compliant website is that it should be designed predictably.
 All your web pages should follow a common pattern.
 So, if your images are placed centrally on the home page, they should follow the same pattern on all pages.
 Similarly, for navigation buttons, they should be placed uniformly on all pages so that the readers don’t have to search for them on every page.
 Then again, you may have a pop-up window with a call to action, however, the user may not want to follow the lead.
-In this case, the users should be able to clearly see the ‘X’ sign to close the window.
-You can put the close sign on the upper right corner, and in a clearly visible color and size.
-Then again, to make your website ADA-compliant, ensure that you provide both readable and audible instructions to perform some reader activity, for example, filling a form.
+In this case, the users should be able to see the ‘X’ sign to close the window.
+You can put the close sign in the upper right corner, and in a visible color and size.
+Then again, to make your website ADA-compliant, ensure that you provide both readable and audible instructions to perform some reader activity, for example, filling out a form.